ibr-cm/ions/doc/source/tools.md

 `-e` checks the timestamps of the emitted signals for each vehicle and print differences
 	 (see script for the list of checked signals)

+## ConvertJSON.py
+This can be used to perform conversions on JSON files.
+Right now it just supports converting older JSON files with `draft` generation rule label to `dynamic`
+usage:
+`./ConvertJSON.py -c draft-to-dynamic -d <OUTPUT DIR> <FILES...>`